matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-expiring-membership.md

 * from `leave` to `join`: allowed only if join rule is `public` or the member attempting to insert has power to perform `insert_member`

-The endpoint for a member to forcibly add a member is virtually identical to the endpoint for invites (see below for "expiring invites", in which section I define an `expires` field), except for the path and an optional field `power_level`, which determines post-insertion power level for the newly inserted member:
+The endpoint for a member to forcibly add a member is virtually identical to the endpoint for invites, except for the path and an optional field `power_level`, which determines post-insertion power level for the newly inserted member:

 ```
 POST /_matrix/client/r0/rooms/room_address/insert  HTTP/1.1